|Nutritional Guidelines (per serving)|

 - Optional: 2 tablespoons sesame seeds (or poppy seeds)

 Add the water and nonfat milk powder to the bread machine followed by the flour.
 Add the shortening followed by the sugar, salt, and yeast.
 Set to the "dough" cycle.

 When the dough cycle finishes, turn the dough out onto a floured board and punch it down.
 Knead 4 or 5 times; add a little more flour as you knead if necessary to keep the dough from sticking to your hands or the board.

 Cover the dough with a clean dishcloth and let rest for about 30 minutes in a draft-free place.

 Lightly grease a large baking sheet; sprinkle with cornmeal.
 Alternatively, line the baking sheet with parchment paper and sprinkle with cornmeal.

 Pat the dough into a circle and cut into 8 even wedges.
 Form each wedge into a ball, then flatten each one into a smooth and fairly even circle, slightly bigger than a burger.
-Alternatively, shape each wedge into long, narrow shapes for hot dog or sausage buns, or cut each wedge in half and shape into smaller buns for sliders or party sandwiches.
+Alternatively, shape each wedge into long, narrow shapes for a hot dog or sausage buns, or cut each wedge in half and shape into smaller buns for sliders or party sandwiches.

 Arrange the dough pieces on the baking sheet about 2 inches apart and let rest for about 20 minutes.